Language Barriers in Education: Challenges and Solutions

 - 7 Effects of Language Barriers on Students

-- 8 Impact on Teachers and Staff
+- 8 How Language Barriers Affect Teachers and School Staff

 - 9 Peer Interaction and Social Integration